- Economic Development

 Open-air dining and shopping offers the community a way to enjoy the outdoors while supporting local business.
 Outdoor dining and shopping brings much-needed vitality to our city’s shopping and dining districts, while adhering to social distancing and other state requirements.
 Thank you to all participating businesses and those investing in Puyallup!
 Let’s continue to Support Local.

 Four program options are available for businesses to choose from, based on location and what is most feasible for their establishment.
 See options below.

-Businesses who would like to utilize our parklets for the Spring and Summer are encouraged to apply for our lottery.
-Please fill out the form below by Thursday, April 28, 2022 by 5 PM.
+Businesses that would like to utilize our parklets for the Spring and Summer are encouraged to apply for our lottery.
+Please fill out the form below by Wednesday, May 17, 2023, by 5 PM.

 As our Open(Air) program continues to operate during the rainy season, we know that outdoor heating can assist in maintaining business by keeping customers warm!
 The City of Puyallup has coordinated with Central Pierce Fire and Rescue to obtain information outlining outdoor heating options and requirements.